 Set the BIOS clock back

-While most of the targeted groups by Cryptolocker malware have been in the US and the UK, there exists no geographical limit.
-Anyone can be affected by it – and with every passing day, more and more ransomware malware are being detected.
-So take some steps to prevent Ransomware from getting on to your computer.
+While most of the targeted groups by Ransomware have been in the US and the UK, there exists no geographical limit.
+Anyone can be affected by it – and with every passing day, more and more ransomware malware is being detected.
+So take some steps to prevent Ransomware from getting onto your computer.
+This post talks a little more about Ransomware Attacks & FAQ.